Our 2021 conference theme

 - Panel – panel sessions are an opportunity for our expert speakers to discuss a complex issue, with plenty of time for questions from the audience.
 Expect to come away with a new viewpoint, and inspiration to create change.

-This year around 75% of the programme will be made up of work that has never been presented before at the International Forum.
 We will have updates from some of the biggest quality improvement initiatives from across the globe, and have added a number of insightful features for you to explore: